Sentinel-PaaS/Sentinel-cli/docs/setup.md

 Currently we can only deploy in the `us-east-2` region.
 This is where all resources will be provisioned see issue [#10](https://github.com/Sentinel-PaaS/Sentinel-CLI/issues/10)

-You'll also need to install terraform
+You'll also need to install terraform and ansible

 Get the sentinel npm package `npm install -g sentinel-cli`

 [Note to self: link to the official npm package site]

-As of right now you'll need to copy the terraform directory and it's file into your projects root directory.
+As of right now you'll need to copy the utils directory and it's file into your projects root directory.
 See issue [#8](https://github.com/Sentinel-PaaS/Sentinel-CLI/issues/8).

 In your project's root directory run `sentinel init`